 The BikeShare dataset captures the activity of bike riders during the period Jan.
 1, 2011 through Feb.
 26, 2012.
-It also captures weather data and information about dates and times.
+It also captures weather and seasonal data.

 Explore Your Data with Chart Builder

 The Chart Builder provides an interactive interface in which to refine our analysis by visualization.
-Let's ask a few questions of our data.
+To open the Chart Builder, click Plot in the sidebar.